Sign In Register

 Healthcare Facilities4

-Herndon has an average annual temperature of 52°F (11°C).
+Herndon experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 29°F in January while summers reach 77°F in July.
-Annual precipitation is 21.8 inches.
-The area enjoys 326 sunny days per year.
+The area gets 326 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 21.8 inches (drier than the 38-inch national average).
+The area receives 25.2 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 2,672 feet.

 Temperature